mo-omen/OOP/README.md

 ## Practice Work

-The `drills/` folder is for experiments, class practice, and smaller exercises that help me test ideas before they become homework material.
+The `drills/` folder is for practice code, experiments, and tiny programs that bravely volunteered to fail first

 ## Author